pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 These are impossible in an aggregation if you use regular `$match` query conditions.

-> _(let's ignore the possibility of using the legacy `$where` query operator here, which has [documented downsides](https://docs.mongodb.com/manual/reference/operator/query/where/) and should be avoided)_

 Take the example of a collection holding information on different instances of rectangles (capturing their width and height), similar to the following:

 ```javascript